Matthew Morris, Chair

 Jae Marie, Board Member

-Lucy Hackworth, Board Member
+Lucy Hackworth, Secretary

 Lucy currently works with schools to increase support of LGBTIQA+ students.
 She has been working in the Adelaide queer scene for many years, having been a previous Feast Festival Board Director and coordinator of the Queer Youth Drop In.
 She has a Master’s Degree in Women’s and Gender Studies and is a founding member of Ripple Projects, a community collective that has developed a project to increase visibility of gender-neutral toilets around Adelaide.
 Lucy is passionate about building inclusive spaces, recognising intersectional discrimination, and mobilising communities for action.